Skip to main content

 - name: budget

-type: budget
+type: guardrail

 stage: before_request